Grief And Bereavement Support: A Caring Spirit

 - Visiting Nurse Service (2180 Empire Blvd., Webster, NY 14580) Held Tuesdays at 11:00 a.m.
 Facilitated by Michele Allman, LMSW, VNS Bereavement Coordinator.
 This group provides support to anyone who has experienced a death of a loved one.

 - Newman House (96 Adams St., Brockport, NY 14420) Held on the second and fourth Fridays of each month at 11:00 a.m.
 Facilitated by Michele Allman, LMSW, VNS Bereavement Coordinator.
 This group provides support to adults ages 18 - 25 who have experienced the death of a family member or friend. **In the event that Brockport School District closes due to bad weather, this group will also be cancelled.**

 - Elmgrove United Methodist Church (1500 Spencerport Rd., Rochester, NY 14606) Held each Thursday at 6:30 p.m.
 Facilitated by Nina Hurd and Carrie Horton.
 This group provides support to anyone who has experienced the death of a loved one.

 Please call Michele Allman, LMSW, at 585.787.2233, ext.
 8241, for any questions or to make reserverations.
 One to one supportive counseling is also available.

-Camp Heartstrings / Camp Dreams is a day camp designed to benefit children between the ages of 7 and 15 who are adjusting to the death of a loved one.
-Developed by Licensed Master Social Workers, this camp promotes understanding, acceptance, hope and healing through a variety of activities, and is staffed by credentialed professionals and trained volunteers.
-This camp is offered free-of-charge to children and families, and is provided by Visiting Nurse Hospice, Dreams from Drake, Pittsford Youth Services, and Nazareth College.
+Camp Heartstrings / Camp Dreams is a day camp designed to benefit children (entering grades 2 - 11 in September 2016) who are adjusting to the death of a loved one.
+Developed by Licensed Master Social Workers, this camp promotes understanding, acceptance, hope and healing through a comprehensive program of activities.
+It is staffed by credentialed professionals and trained volunteers.
+This camp is offered free-of-charge to children and families, and is provided by Visiting Nurse Hospice, Pittsford Youth Services, Dreams from Drake, and Nazareth College.
 Download the full brochure here.